JGQH/GOL-3D/README.md

 \* *No images yet* \*

 ## To-Do
-- Add many cubes to Canvas using variables
 - GOL's basic logic
 - Controlers for GOL's "born" and "survive" constants
 - \* *To be expanded* \*